vdumoulin/vdumoulin.github.io/_posts/2014-10-08-introducing-vae.md

 ### pylearn2.models.vae.kl.KLIntegrator

-Some combination of prior and posterior distributions (e.g. a gaussian prior with diagonal covariance matrix and a gaussian posterior with diagonal covariance matrix) allow the analytic integration of the KL term in the VAE criterion. `KLIntegrator` is responsible for representing this analytic
+Some combinations of prior and posterior distributions (e.g. a gaussian prior with diagonal covariance matrix and a gaussian posterior with diagonal covariance matrix) allow the analytic integration of the KL term in the VAE criterion. `KLIntegrator` is responsible for representing this analytic